RafaGago/logger-bench/README.md

 * It has a background compression thread waking up each microsecond (see runtime/Config.h).
-As this library is a singleton with no explicit initialization/destruction this thread is actually running when the benchmarks of other log libraries are running.
+As this library is a singleton with no explicit initialization/destruction this thread is actually waking up when the benchmarks of other log libraries are running.

 G3log
 -----